Proto-Indo-European mythology: Welfare god

-The god h₂eryo-men has been reconstructed as a deity in charge of welfare and the community, connected to the building and maintenance of roads or pathways, but also with healing and the institution of marriage.
-It derives from the noun h₂eryos (a "member of one's own group", "one who belongs to the community", in contrast to an outsider), also at the origin of the Indo-Iranian *árya, "noble, hospitable", and the Celtic aryo-, "free man" (aire, "noble, chief"; Gaulish: arios, "free man, lord").
+A deity of welfare and the community, and/or connected to the building and maintenance of roads or pathways, and/or with healing and the institution of marriage may have existed.
+Its name may have derived from the noun h₂eryos (a "member of one's own group", "one who belongs to the community", in contrast to an outsider), also at the origin of the Indo-Iranian *árya, "noble, hospitable", and the Celtic aryo-, "free man" (aire, "noble, chief"; Gaulish: arios, "free man, lord").
 The Vedic god Aryaman is frequently mentioned in the Vedas, and associated with social and marital ties.
 In the Gāthās, the Iranian god Airyaman seems to denote the wider tribal network or alliance, and is invoked in a prayer against illness, magic, and evil.
 In the mythical stories of the founding of the Irish nation, the hero Érimón became the first king of the Milesians (the mythical name of the Irish) after he helped conquer the island from the Tuatha Dé Danann.
 He also provided wives to the Cruithnig (the mythical Celtic Britons or Picts), a reflex of the marital functions of h₂eryo-men.
 The Gaulish given name Ariomanus, possibly translated as "lord-spirited" and generally borne by Germanic chiefs, is also to be mentioned.